radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 The above image shows how Radius UCP leverages Azure Workload Identity to deploy and manage Azure resources.
 The flow is identical for Applications RP and Deployment Engine.

 Below are the key points in the flow.
-Notice the flow is very similar to AWS IRSA:
-1. Just like in the AWS flow, the pod service account requests a JWT from Microsoft Entra ID via a mutating admission webhook, which mounts the service account token to the pod as a volume.
+Notice the flow is very similar to AWS IRSA.
+In this case, the pod service account requests a JWT from Microsoft Entra ID via a mutating admission webhook, which mounts the service account token to the pod as a volume.

-2. When UCP, Applications RP or  Deployment Engine has to communicate with Azure for managing a resource, it first sends request to Entra ID with its Application ID and service account token (JWT).
+1. When UCP, Applications RP or  Deployment Engine has to communicate with Azure for managing a resource, it first sends request to Entra ID with its Application ID and service account token (JWT).

-At this point, the flow completes similar to step 3, 4, 5, and 6 in the AWS example above.
+At this point, the flow completes similar to step 2a, 2b, 3, and 4 in the AWS example above.

 ### Pod spec when Azure Workload Identity is enabled